stride3d/stride-website/_posts/2020-04-20-xenko-has-been-renamed-to-stride.md

 There are various reasons for this:

-- We wanted to let the community now that Xenko is completely and 100% free and open in its development.
+- We wanted to let the community know that Xenko is completely and 100% free and open in its development.
 This also means that any donations should always be made 100% visible to the public.
 This also includes what and where the donation money is spent on.
 Joining the .NET Foundation would aid in visualizing how this money would be spent.
 - Being able to tell possible investors/backers/companies that Xenko/Stride can be trusted.
 This can help with publicity and more funding.
 - They also provide help for opensource projects in various areas.